‘Dance Moms’ Abby Lee Miller Disses Maddie Ziegler On Instagram – Fans Retaliate

 It seems Dance Moms fans are taking sides in this brewing feud between Maddie Ziegler and Abby Lee Miller.
 After her book The Maddie Diaries: A Memoir was released, some Dance Moms fans lashed out at Maddie for omitting her teacher from the book.
 Some of the Twitter comments were brutal.

 One Dance Moms fan tweeted, “I actually can’t stand Maddie Ziegler anymore” and another asked, “Why are you trashing Abby Lee Miller?
 She made you what you are now and you are being horrid to her.”
-And yet another Dance Moms fan called the young dancer out with the hashtag “#ungrateful”.
+And yet another Dance Moms fan called the young dancer out with the hashtag “#ungrateful.”

 Will Abby Lee Miller Be Stewing In Prison?